Webhook & Send API

 | Facebook Messenger | 300 messages/second, 750 private replies/hour |

-If Meta returns a rate limit error, the request is automatically queued for retry using the schedule above.
+If a provider returns a rate limit error, the request is automatically queued for retry using the schedule above.